 “Evaluate the true cost before you buy.”

-My parents grew up in a very small farm town in Ohio, with essentially nothing to their names (they met in 6th grade!).
+My parents grew up in a very small farm town in Ohio, with essentially nothing to their names.
 When my parents got married at age 19, my mom worked several jobs to help pay their bills.
 She sacrificed her own dreams to build a family and make ends meet while my father got his degree at Ohio State.
 After he graduated, his first job was as a team leader in a Kraft Foods factory.

 I still mentally use a model she instilled in me.
-Whenever I wanted to buy something, she would ask me to write down the price and how many hours I would work to save up enough money to buy whatever I wanted.
-Many things fell off the list after the hours added up!
-Visualizing the sacrifice that was required to pay for something still changes how I value “things” – thanks mom!
+Whenever I wanted to buy something, she would ask me to write down the price and how many hours I would have to work to save up enough money to buy whatever I wanted.
+Many things fell off the list after the hours added up.
+Visualizing the sacrifice that was required to pay for something still changes how I value “things.”
+Thanks, Mom!

 Co-Founder & CEO